Atxada/personal-website/posts/node-editor.md

 ![Node Editor UI](https://github.com/Atxada/Node_Editor/blob/main/docs/Node%20Editor%20UI.PNG?raw=true "Node Editor UI")

-> For more information about how to use and source code, please check my [github](https://github.com/Atxada/Node_Editor).

 ## Description

 The initial goal of this project is to create an auto-rig for Maya and get a better understanding of the Qt Framework to create a more complex GUI.